ga-curriculum/express-api-hoot-back-end/index-hoots/README.md

 # ![Express API - Hoot Back-End - Index Hoots](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to create an index route to retrieve all hoots from the database and send this data as a JSON response to the client.

 ## Overview